 Training deaths are recorded each year in tactical training, and many occur not in the training itself, but in the “between” times when people are mucking about, just going to or getting back from a meal break, and suddenly struck with a bright idea and producing the real weapon they had transitioned back to when training ended.
 Other injuries often occur when people are just “messing around.”
 Playful acts extending outside the training space into the real world.

 The same goes for dangerous techniques that bring us to the edge of damaged joints and ligaments.

-There is a reason for the warning that “horseplay will not be tolerated” in pre-training Safety Briefs.
+There is a reason for the warning that “horseplay will not be tolerated” in pre-training Safety Briefs and Safety Checks.

-A lot of fun can be had when we practice, so long as it’s kept in the appropriate space.
-The pressure valve of training with intent can and should be opened, allowing for release of mental and physical tension, but the lines should not be blurred between training time becomes playing time.
+A lot of fun can be had in practice, so long as it’s kept in the appropriate spaces.
+The pressure valve can and should be opened, allowing for release of the mental and physical tension that builds up through training with intent, but the lines should not be blurred between training time and play-time.

 The guns and blades don’t come out, even their facsimiles.
 We don’t twirl them in our fingers or suddenly jump our partners mid-conversation and start stabbing them.
 We can joke and be physical, but we don’t try to disarm each other before going to lunch, or start an impromptu grappling match by jumping on a partner’s back and strangling them during a break.

 There is no wink and nod and “watch this!” going on….